-MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X or MPC Live.
+MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X, MPC Live or MPC One.

-If you have storage devices connected to USB ports or SD card slot of MPC X, MPC Live, or your computer (with MPC Touch), they will appear in this column, as well.
+If you have storage devices connected to USB ports or SD card slot of MPC X, MPC Live, MPC One or your computer (with MPC Touch), they will appear in this column, as well.

 To enter a folder, double-tap it.
-Alternatively, turn the data dial or use the -/+ buttons to move through the list, and press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) to enter a folder.
+Alternatively, turn the data dial or use the -/+ buttons to move through the list, and press the data dial, or the center cursor or Enter (MPC X), to enter a folder.
 You can also tap one of the five folder buttons in the upper-right to jump immediately to those pre-assigned file paths (see Operation > Modes > Browser to learn how to do this).